muquit/twofa-rescue/README.md

 **Update:** After deleting and re-installing the [Ente Auth](https://ente.com/auth/) app, it was able to import the encrypted JSON file from the old phone.

+# Latest Version (v1.0.1)

+The latest version is v1.0.1, released on Aug-27-2026.
+Please look at [ChangeLog.md](ChangeLog.md) for details

 # Installation